-Many nurses perform aesthetic procedures part-time as a (substantial) source of supplementary income.
-Beyond the obvious financial benefits however there are some factors that nurses should consider before starting a career in aesthetic medicine.
+Many nurses perform Aesthetic procedures part-time as a substantial source of supplementary income.
+Beyond the obvious financial benefits, there are some factors that nurses should consider before starting a career in Aesthetic Medicine.

-A CPD-accredited course in aesthetic medicine provides a lucrative source of hours, but you need to ensure the course is CPD-accredited.
+A CPD-accredited course in Aesthetic Medicine provides a lucrative source of hours, but you need to ensure the course is CPD-accredited.

 2. Diversity of qualifications

 (a) Medical information changes.
-Since you will be practicing independently, you will be responsible for staying up-to-date.
+Since you will be practising independently, you will be responsible for staying up-to-date.
 Check whether your training academy offers continuing support and medical information post-qualification.

-(b) The aesthetics industry is currently unregulated, but may well not stay this way in light of HEE’s latest qualification requirements (which we discuss in another article here), and the increasing popularity of this £3.5 billion industry.
+(b) The Aesthetics industry is currently unregulated, but may well not stay this way in light of the HEE’s latest qualification requirements, and the increasing popularity of this £3.5 billion industry.

 You don’t want to have to pay to retrain.
-If you ground your training well with a HEE-compliant qualification, then the diversity of courses in the field can present opportunities for learning, and not expensive mistakes.
-Indeed, there are many ways to progress in aesthetic medicine – from cutting-edge dermatological insights to advanced practical techniques.
+Ground your training with an HEE-compliant qualification to gain learning opportunities and not expensive mistakes.
+Indeed, there are many ways to progress in Aesthetic Medicine – from cutting-edge dermatological insights to advanced practical techniques.